Lezeper/financial-calculator-shs/README.md

           the lowest balance for each accounts during this period.
         * Calculate purchase category rewards.
         * Determine whether this transaction will crash me.
-If no, tell me what account I can use.
+If no, tell me what account I can use and show me transactions.
-        * Determine how much money you need for current plan.
+        ~ Determine how much money you need for current plan.
 ## Library
         Angular 1.6
         Node.js 6.9.1